TechnionTDK/jbs-json23plet/README.md

 1. git clone jbs-json23plet repository to a directory

+1. go into the jbs-json23plet directory

+1. run "./json23plet.sh -b" to build the json23plet project

-1. run json23plet.sh with the appropriate params.
+1. in order to rebuild the project run again the "./json23plet.sh -b" command

-1. on first use the project will install on the working dir, to rebuild it use -b as first param

-## usage
+## Usage

-##### Init
+##### Init the project output directory
-* run json23plet.sh -init [-b] myOutputDir
+* run "./json23plet.sh -init <myOutputDir>"

-##### run existing single generator:
+##### Run an existing generator:
-*  run json23plet.sh [-b] -generate generatorName dataInputRootDir
+* run "./json23plet.sh -generate <generatorName> <dataInputRootDir>"

-*  note that the input dir have to be absolute or relative to the working directory (jbs-json23plet)
+##### Run multiple generators:
+1. config the generators that you want to run in jbs-json23plet/src/main/java/json23plet/generators/config.json
+1. run "./json23plet.sh -generateAll"

-##### run new single generator:
+##### Run a new generator:
-1. create your generator and drop it in src/main/java/json23plet/generators directory
+1. create your generator and drop it in jbs-json23plet/src/main/java/json23plet/generators directory
+1. run "./json23plet.sh -b" to rebuild the json23plet project
-1. run json23plet.sh -b -generate generatorName dataInputRootDir
+1. run "./json23plet.sh -generate <generatorName> >dataInputRootDir>"

-##### create new ontology from json file:
+##### Create a new ontology from a json file:
-1. drop myOntology.json in ontologies/json
+1. drop myOntology.json in jbs-json23plet/ontologies/json
-1. run json23plet.sh [-b] -ontology myOntology
+1. run "./json23plet.sh -ontology <myOntology>"
-1. the ttl file will created in ontologies/ttl
+1. the myOntology.ttl file will be created in jbs-json23plet/ontologies/ttl
-1. the myOntology.java will created in src/main/java/json23plet/ontologies
+1. the myOntology.java will be created in jbs-json23plet/src/main/java/json23plet/ontologies

-##### run all generators:
-1. config the generators you want to run in src/main/java/json23plet/generators/config.json
-2. run json23plet.sh [-b] -generateAll